177boris/oab-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

-## Currently rebuilding with Terraform...
+## Rebuilt entire project with Terraform...

 Built using AWS SAM, Cloudformation (and a other interesting AWS services) and Github Actions